-Answer: Where do we begin?
 There is a whole world of beautiful gemstones to choose from!
 Some are very well known, but others, despite their attractiveness and wonderful qualities for beautiful rings, earrings, necklaces, and other ornaments, are not well-known.
 Coloured stones are very much in fashion right now.
-It used to be that no one had ever heard of a Tanzanite or a pink sapphire.
-Now people are becoming much more educated about coloured stones and are enjoying owning and wearing them.
+It used to be that few people had ever heard of a Tanzanite or a pink sapphire.
+These days people are becoming much more educated about coloured stones and are enjoying owning and wearing them.
 Era’s ever changing stock includes some fine examples of rare and unusual gemstones.
-Ask us about special gemstones – and watch this space for information about them.
+Ask us about special gemstones and watch this space for information about them.

-Here are basic facts about three particularly precious stones.
+Here are basic facts about several particularly precious stones.
 However, less well known stones can be just as beautiful – and may cost a lot less.

 Aquamarine.
 Aquamarine is the March birthstone and is a beautiful pale blue gemstone.
 It is found in Brazil and parts of Africa.
 It is frequently cut into rectangular emerald cuts to enhance its natural clarity and pale colour.
 It was very popular in vintage jewellery.
 There are some very famous examples of Art Deco platinum and aquamarine jewels in the British Royal jewellery collection.

 Amethyst.
 Is the February birthstone, and is an ever popular gemstone for its’ deep purple colour.
 It belongs to the quartz family, and is found all over the world.
 The gemstone can occur in very large crystals and is cut into many different shapes including the popular briollete.